 DRU works with the Love Mercy Foundation and northern Ugandan communities to foster sustainable development through drought-resilient agriculture.
 DRU adds value through research and the development of human-centred designs based on water supply reliability, water demand reduction and weather data analysis.

-About ChallENG Social Impact Project
+About ChallENG Student Project

 We are an enthusiastic bunch of ethically sourced UNSW students, working in partnership with the Love Mercy Foundation (LMF) to improve agricultural drought resistance in Uganda.

 For the past 9 years, LMF have encouraged financial security and empowerment for over 13,800 women through the micro seed loan scheme ‘Cents for Seeds’.
 However, in recent years, Ugandan communities have been subject to prolonged droughts, causing widespread crop failure, financial instability and a cascade of negative effects.
 With issues of water scarcity and unpredictable rainfall patterns on the rise, DRU are working collaboratively with LMF staff, Ugandan farmers and other stakeholders to develop appropriate and sustainable options for encouraging drought-resistant agriculture.

 Students who are: